foxanna/flutter_theme_workshop/workshop/03_texts_icons/instructions.md

 # Styling texts and icons

-This and next workshop steps are dedicated to customizing some of the most used widgets.
+Though providing a `ColorScheme` is a powerful consistent way to style most of the application components, there might be the desire to tweak some widgets individually.
+This and the next workshop steps are dedicated to customizing some of the most used widgets.

-Texts and icons are in the heart of any application UX, giving users context of where they are and how to solve their tasks.

 ## Text widget